unswexplains/unswexplains.github.io/bbc3112d8bb9/content.md

 The **maximum** value of a variable is its largest value.

-We can often just observe the maximum value, by sorting the variable's values from smallest to largest (or from largest to smallest).
-The marathon results above are already sorted, from smallest time to largest time, and we can just observe the maximum time: 183.17 minutes.
+We can often just observe the maximum value by sorting the values, either from smallest to largest, or from largest to smallest.
+The marathon results above are already sorted, from smallest time to largest time, and we can just observe the maximum time: it's 183.17 minutes.

 # Displaying with a table